Menduist/TPhysics/README.md

 # TPhysics
 TPhysics is the physic engine of a multiplayer game with a C++ (UE4) client and a Golang server.
 C was a natural choice to create a physic library which could be used by both the server and the client.

+This code is pretty old, and not well documented (though it should be self explanatory).
+It's still a good source for simple & complex colliders collisions, and collision solving.

 Features :
 - Rigid-Bodies or Triggers objects
 - AABB, Sphere, Capsule, Cylinder & Convex colliders